-The first BTLS course was developed in 1982 by John E. Campbell, MD, FACEP, with the support of an ACEP chapter grant to the Alabama Chapter of the American College of Emergency Physicians.
-The course was based on the need for a quality, skill-oriented continuing education program for emergency medical services (EMS) providers.
+The first BTLS course was developed in 1982 by the late John E. Campbell, MD, FACEP, with the support of an ACEP chapter grant to the Alabama Chapter of the American College of Emergency Physicians.
+The course was based on the need for a quality, skill-oriented continuing education program for emergency care providers.
 Since its inception, ITLS has undergone tremendous growth and has become the internationally accepted standard education program for pre-hospital trauma care.

-As of January 1, 2014, ITLS has 90 chapters and training centres in over 68 countries.
-More than 600,000 emergency care professionals have been trained in ITLS.
+As of January 2019, ITLS has 91 chapters and 21 training centres all over the world.
+More than 775,000 emergency care professionals have been trained in ITLS.
 ITLS has expanded beyond its initial course and now offers several types of educational programs: